-4.4.1 Introducing an ECM would encourage the Council to pass on efficiencies sooner
+4.4.1 Introducing an ECM will encourage the Council to pass on efficiencies to customers more quickly introduction of an ECM in this review is in line with our last reviews for Sydney Water, Hunter Water and WaterNSW.

-We have made a draft decision to introduce an ECM to apply to the Council's operating expenditure.
+We have decided to introduce an ECM to apply to the Council's operating expenditure.
 Our intention is to apply the ECM at the next price review, to provide equal incentives for permanent operating expenditure efficiency savings over the 2019 determination period.
-The introduction of an ECM in this review is in line with our last reviews for Sydney Water, Hunter Water and WaterNSW.
+The